Alnwick Castle: History

-After the execution of Thomas Percy, 7th Earl of Northumberland, in 1572 Alnwick Castle was increasingly uninhabited.
-The 9th Earl of Northumberland placed his distant cousin, another Thomas, in charge as constable in 1594, but just over a decade later Thomas was killed fleeing the Gunpowder Plot and the earl was imprisoned in the Tower of London, beginning over a century without a significant Percy presence at Alnwick.
+After the execution of Thomas Percy, 7th Earl of Northumberland in 1572, Alnwick Castle was increasingly uninhabited.
+The 9th Earl of Northumberland placed his distant cousin, another Thomas, in charge as constable in 1594.
+Still, just over a decade later, Thomas was killed fleeing the Gunpowder Plot and the earl was imprisoned in the Tower of London, beginning over a century without a significant Percy presence at Alnwick.
 In 1650, Oliver Cromwell would use the castle to house prisoners following the Battle of Dunbar.

-In the second half of the 18th century Robert Adam carried out many alterations, as did James Paine, Daniel Garrett and Capability Brown, all under the orders of the returning Percy family.
+In the second half of the 18th century, Robert Adam carried out many alterations, as did James Paine, Daniel Garrett, and Capability Brown, all under the orders of the returning Percy family.
 Elizabeth Seymour and Hugh Smithson were elevated to 1st Duke and Duchess of Northumberland in 1766 by George III, whose restorations at Windsor Castle were partly inspired by the couple's work at Alnwick.
-The interiors were largely in a Strawberry Hill gothic style not at all typical of Adam's work, which was usually neoclassical, as seen at the Northumberlands' London home, Syon House.
+The interiors were largely in a Strawberry Hill gothic style, not at all typical of Adam's work, which was usually neoclassical, as seen at the Northumberlands' London home, Syon House.

 However, in the 19th century Algernon, 4th Duke of Northumberland replaced much of Adam's architecture.
 Instead, he paid Anthony Salvin £250,000 between 1854 and 1865 to remove the recent additions and remodel the castle in a more convincingly medieval style.
-Salvin is mostly responsible for the kitchen, the Prudhoe Tower, the palatial accommodation and the layout of the inner ward.
-Some of Adam's work survives, but little of it remains in the principal rooms shown to the public, which were redecorated in an opulent Italianate style in the Victorian era by Luigi Canina.
+Salvin is mostly responsible for the kitchen, the Prudhoe Tower, the palatial accommodation, and the layout of the inner ward.
+Some of Adam's work survives.
+Still, little of it remains in the principal rooms shown to the public, which were redecorated in an opulent Italianate style in the Victorian era by Luigi Canina.